-A Siderophile (or Siderophile Element) is an Element that is soluble in molten Iron.
-This affects where it is found as sometime in history, if such a material is near molten iron, it is likely to be mixed in.
+A siderophile (or siderophile element) is an element that is soluble in molten iron.
+This affects where it is found: if sometime in its history, it was in contact with molten iron, it is likely to be mixed in.

-For example, one siderophile, Iridium is rarely found on Earth, though common in meteorites.
-It is presumed that the bulk of the iridium on Earth dissolved in the iron and is in the Earth's iron core.
-For this reason, its presence around the Earth at one particular layer is taken as evidence of a major Meteor Impact sometime in the past.
+For example, one siderophile, iridium is rarely found on Earth, though common in meteorites.
+It is presumed that the bulk of the Earth's iridium dissolved in Earth's iron during Earth's formation and is now in the Earth's iron core.
+For this reason, the presence of iridium at one particular layer around the Earth is taken as evidence of a major meteor impact sometime in the past.